glathoud/fext/README.md

 console.log( o.gcd( 2*3*5*17, 3*5*19 ) );  // 15 (3*5)
 ```

-No need for `namespacekey` here.
+No need for `groupkey` here.
 Moreover, instead of:
 ```js
 mfun( (a,b,c) => ... )
 ```